A week in the professional life of a biodynamic craniosacral therapist

 A client came to me a couple of weeks ago for 90 minutes of “Whatever Works”.
 During the session, she learned that I offer TMJ* care sessions and asked a lot of questions about it.
 She had not known previously that a trained, skilled bodyworker could relieve the symptoms of TMJ disorder – jaw pain and tightness, clenching, grinding, popping, clicking, locking, etc.

-I explained to her a bit about the anatomy of the jaw, my TMJ Care package, and the outcomes of my TMJ clients.
+I explained to her a bit about the anatomy of the jaw, how I work, and the outcomes of my TMJ clients.
 Since others are likely unaware that trained massage therapists can offer TMJ relief, I’ll share that info here.
 Continue reading